menu

 Living in St. Louis

 St. Louis is a large city located in the state of Missouri.
-With a population of 286,578 people and 166 associated neighborhoods, St. Louis is the second largest community in Missouri.
-St. Louis has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 281,754 people and 166 associated neighborhoods, St. Louis is the second largest community in Missouri.
+Much of the housing stock in St. Louis was built prior to World War II, making it one of the older and more historic cities in the country.

 Also of interest is that St. Louis has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.55% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in St. Louis telecommute to their jobs.
+Overall, about 14.97% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Many people in St. Louis take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use the bus to commute to work is quite high.
 This helps to fill a need among St. Louis citizens for affordable transportation.